Proposals will be reviewed on a rolling basis.

 Grant Award Details

-Each MSU faculty will be paired with a Learning Experience Designer from CTLI, who will serve as a consultant and guide to support the effective transfer of their workshop in D2L.
+Each MSU faculty member will be paired with a Learning Experience Designer from CTLI, who will serve as a consultant and guide to support the effective transfer of their workshop in D2L.
 The CTLI designer will also be responsible for quality assurance and will provide the final sign-off on the D2L workshop.

 Expectations and Requirements